sorryb/Northwind/NorthwindWeb/Readme.txt

 	User information is created, encrypted and saved with aspnet.Identity The first use of any operation involving the user, the aspnet-Northwind-20170823114137.mdf database is initialized (ex: Login)
-	There are two static users: admin, tester; rest being done for employees from the northwind database The default roles created at initialization are:Admins, Employees, Managers, Guest they offer different degrees of access admin, tester and users for employees are set in IdentityDatabaseInitializer called from ApplicationDataContext if it does not exist aspnet-Northwind-20170823114137.mdf database
+	There are two static users: admin, tester; rest being done for employees from the northwind database The default roles created at initialization are:Admins, Employees, Managers, Guest, Customers they offer different degrees of access admin, tester and users for employees are set in IdentityDatabaseInitializer called from ApplicationDataContext if it does not exist aspnet-Northwind-20170823114137.mdf database
 	They are set with username, password and email, and are assigned to the Admins role